 Entity Resolution Solutions: Build vs. Buy vs. Hybrid Approaches

-Entity resolution solutions fall into three categories: build (developing matching, clustering, and golden record logic in-house), buy (licensing a commercial platform), or hybrid (combining open-source components with commercial tools for specific pipeline stages).
-The right approach depends on your organization’s data complexity, engineering capacity, regulatory environment, and timeline.
-There is no universally correct answer, and the wrong choice can cost hundreds of thousands of dollars in wasted effort or lock your team into a platform that does not fit your data architecture.
-This guide provides a structured decision framework, concrete cost comparisons, and the trade-offs enterprise data teams should evaluate before committing to an approach.
-[INTERNAL LINK: /resources/entity-resolution-guide, entity resolution guide]
+Entity resolution solutions fall into three categories: build (developing matching, clustering, and golden-record logic in-house), buy (licensing a commercial platform), or hybrid (combining open-source components with commercial tools for specific pipeline stages).
+The right approach depends on your data complexity, engineering capacity, regulatory environment, and timeline.
+There is no universally correct answer, and the wrong choice can waste hundreds of thousands of dollars or lock a team into a platform that does not fit its architecture.

 What Does It Mean to Build Entity Resolution In-House?